ivan-mitrich/ivan-mitrich/README.md

 Here you can find different C++ code samples.
 Repository 'my-patterns' is devoted to implementation of popular programming patterns.
 In 'algorithms-and-data-structured' repository you can find simple code of different algorithms and data structures.
+In 'concurrency-learning' there are my projects where I use some multithreading.

 Each repository is gradually filled up with source files, so if you cant find something popular, dont get upset.
 It will be here soon.